mr7brown/agb.github.io/pages/mydoc/mydoc_introduction.md

 toc: false
 ---

-I'm Ashton Brown, an adaptable Technical Writer/Documentation Engineer who’s passionate about working with Engineers, Designers, and Business Operations to make complex information accessible to both technical and non-technical audiences, and I developed this site for two primary reasons:
+I'm Ashton Brown, an adaptable Technical Writer/Documentation Engineer who’s passionate about working with Engineers, Designers, and Business Operations to make complex information accessible to both technical and non-technical audiences, and I developed this site for two primary reasons.

 ### My Passion for Technology

-Without getting into too much detail, being a Technical Writer/Documentation Engineer means that I need to be able to adopt emerging technolgies.
-Over the past year, one of the more prominent trends I have witnessed is for static sites to be used to maintain technical documenation.
+Without getting into too much detail, being a Technical Writer/Documentation Engineer means that I need to be able to adopt emerging technologies.
+Over the past year, one of the more prominent trends I have witnessed is for static sites to be used to maintain technical documentation.

 So, I figured what better way to understand static sites than to use Jekyll, a static site generator, to build my own documentation portal?

 ### Growing Need for an Online Portfolio

 I needed a better way to showcase the projects that I’ve worked on over the past few years.
 Put simply, sending a barrage of Google docs and PDFs seemed unprofessional, and sending screenshots of web pages featuring my content felt lazy.

-Which led me to the conclusion that I need a web-based portfolio, and Jekyll/GitHub Pages gives me the platform to showcase some of the projects that I've worked on over the past few years.
+Which led me to the conclusion that I need a web-based portfolio, and Jekyll/GitHub Pages gives me the platform to showcase some of my work.

 ## Site Navigation
 <hr />